pydata/xarray/doc/why-xray.rst

 The power of the dataset over a plain dictionary is that, in addition to pulling out arrays by name, it is possible to select or combine data along a dimension across all arrays simultaneously.
-In this fashion, it is similar to a multi-dimensional :py:class:`~pandas.DataFrame`.
+Like a :py:class:`~pandas.DataFrame`, datasets facilitate array operations with heterogeneous data -- the difference is that the arrays in a dataset are not required to be one dimesional.

 Here is an illustrative example: